 All dealers are not the same.
 If you’re just buying an apple from the grocery store, you can shop anywhere.
 But expert installation and after the sale service and, equally important, recommending the right product in the first place is what we and other top shops do.
 A professional remote start dealer knows his product and handles lines he can back up to give you the service and performance you expect.
 A good dealer will listen to you, determining what it is you need and recommend the right solution.

 We don’t carry one system to fit all customers.
 We have lots of remote start systems to fit different situations and customer needs.
-When you shop with us or other top dealers in the area you should be given a choice of different ways you can do your remote start package.
+When you shop with us you will have a choice of different ways you can do your remote start package.
 After all it does depend on what you want.
 See our article on Remote Start Benefits to see options and all the many things a remote start system can do.

 Don’t Let a Car Dealer Talk You Out of An Aftermarket Remote Start System